adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

 With Spectrum-CSS potentially taking on CSS Modules, how do we want to handle local CSS such as TableView.
 Can these local files be contributed to Spectrum-CSS, or will they need to be published with the package as we currently do.
 I see this as low risk because we already apply both Spectrum-CSS and React-Spectrum-CSS selectors and Table at least isn't relying on variables nor creating any.

+### Possible timeline of work to move over

+  - Add stories to Chromatic
+  - At the same time, create branch to update DNA to 7.0
+  - After DNA, begin moving over "easy" components to spectrum-css packages
+    - Create a branch and run chromatic
+    - Diff our CSS with Spectrum-CSS
+    - Determine if we should contribute to Spectrum-CSS or DSS
+    - Make branch to update appropriate module
+    - Link locally, delete our local copy in spectrum-css-temp
+    - Add any classes we need
+    - Run chromatic
+    - Verify results, repeating above steps until it passes
+    - Submit branch as PR to spectrum and create a PR for React-Spectrum
+    - Once Spectrum-CSS releases the package, merge PR in React-Spectrum
+  - Continue moving components over

+### Possible contribution back to Spectrum-CSS

+  - Locally run Spectrum-CSS / DSS and link appropriate packages that need to be worked on
+  - Make changes
+  - When ready, submit changes as a PR to Spectrum-CSS / DSS
+  - Once merged and released, submit PR to React Spectrum making sure to bump the version of each package depended on appropriately and merge
+    - To define "appropriate", if the change included a new classname/selector/token we didn't have before
+    - If it didn't have any of those, we don't need to release with a bump to the version

 ## Documentation

 <!--
     How will this RFC be documented?
 Does it need a formal announcement to explain the motivation?
 -->
+No formal announcement should be needed, npm should take care of installing new package dependencies when we change over.
+If people don't use the combined @adobe/react-spectrum package though, they may end up with some duplicate css, we should be able to cover this by updating all minimum package references for this release.
+We will need to add some documentation describing how we expect contributions and bugs concerning CSS to be carried out.
+We should be able to rely on Spectrum-CSS for information on what tokens are considered API for theming, though we should link to the appropriate place from our Styling docs.

 ## Drawbacks